GoogleCloudPlatform/ai-on-gke/best-practices/hotswap.md

 # Hotswap Takes Effect

 Hotswap takes effect in 2 main ways:
-1) When a node hosting workloads become unhealthy, it looks for a spare, idle hardware slice to replace.
+1) When a node hosting workloads become unhealthy, it looks for a spare, eligible hardware slice to replace.
 This is a simple swap of the hardware hosting the workload with the spare.
-2) When a node hosting workloads become unhealthy, if there are no spares, it will evict a *lower priority* workload from a slice, and transfer the slice to this *higher priority* job.
+2) When a node hosting workloads become unhealthy, if there are no spares, it will evict a *lower priority* workload from an eligible slice, and transfer the slice to this *higher priority* job.
 This is the more nuanced scenario, that requires a little setup.

 **Note:** Scenario 2  takes effect when multiple workloads are running on the **same cluster**, and they are competing for the same set of nodepools.